 Each time I eat one of those delicious and moist apple cinnamon muffins, I struggle a lot to resist the temptation to eat more than one!
 Personally, I think it is my best recipe so far.

 This apple cinnamon muffin recipe uses my all-star grain free, coconut free and cassava free muffin batter.
 This batter can be used to create endless muffin varieties.
-You can see it again in my very popular Gluten free Banana blueberry muffins (paleo, AIP), Banana carrot muffins (AIP, paleo), Paleo pumpkin muffins (AIP, gluten free) and more.
+You can see it again in my very popular Gluten free Banana blueberry muffins (paleo, AIP), Banana carrot muffins (AIP, paleo), Gluten free pumpkin muffins (AIP, paleo) and more.

 ⭐ Why you'll love this recipe